NJ2020/Image-Compositing/README.md

 ### Dataset Creation

-- Picked any two random images from the whole dataset (original COCO) in which the category people covered a significant portion of the image.
+- Picked any two random images from the whole dataset (original COCO) in which the category people covered a significant portion of the image (should be uncrowded too).
 - Masked a subject from the first selfie and edited its appearance using Image processing techniques like *random perturbation in brightness/contrast, and color transfer* from the target object (of same semantic) in the second selfie.
 For color transfer, I computed statistics of the luminance and color temperature and used the histogram matching method.

-*This way I had a composite in which the statistical features of one of the subjects was completely different compared to its background which can now act as a substitute for an object extracted from first and pasted into another at the best possible location.*
+*This way I had a composite in which the statistical features of one of the subjects was completely different compared to its background which can now act as a substitute for an object extracted from first selfie and pasted into another at the best possible location.*

-*Images from the Dataset:*
+*Few images from the Dataset:*

 ![1](https://user-images.githubusercontent.com/41862477/49573700-aa0fad00-f964-11e8-8466-7bd4d7780fa5.JPG)
 ![2](https://user-images.githubusercontent.com/41862477/49573701-aa0fad00-f964-11e8-84a9-2ca1f3d8da40.JPG)
 ![3](https://user-images.githubusercontent.com/41862477/49573703-aaa84380-f964-11e8-8225-2d0c02ef89ac.JPG)

-COCO dataset has originally around 40,000 images in which category **people** cover a significant portion of the image.
+COCO dataset has originally around 40,000 images in which category **people** covered a significant portion of the image.
 I tried my best to ensure that, the composites are neither arbitrary nor unrealistic in color and tone by carrying out the editing of the appearance of the subject very carefully.
 Sadly, there were still a few images that one would ideally want to discard from his/her dataset while training the Deep Learning model (**Garbage In Garbage Out** is one of the most common phrases in Machine Learning).
-It will also be difficult for one to go through every image and filter out the bad composite, as it is a tedious and repulsive task to do.
+But, It will be difficult for one to go through every image and filter out the bad composite, as it is a tedious and repulsive task to do.

 > *So, to overcome those issues, I trained a **discriminative** Deep CNN which learned the perception of visual realism in terms of **color, lighting and texture compatibility**, from a large amount of **unlabelled data**.
-It was able to make a proper distinction between the natural images and automatically generated image composites.* By using this model, I was able to discard very unnatural looking composites from the raw custom dataset.
-Now, finally, we have a collection of composites in which the edited object still looks plausible, but does not match the background context.
+It was able to make a proper distinction between the natural images and automatically generated image composites.* By using this model, I was able to discard very unnatural looking composites from the raw custom dataset. *Now, finally, we have a collection of composites in which the edited object still looks plausible, but does not match the background context.*

 ### Training ConditionalGAN: